fahaihi/NNLCB/README.md

 All experiments were conducted on a GPU server equipped with 4 * Intel Xeon Silver 4310 CPUs (2.10 GHz, 48 cores in total), 4* NVIDIA GeForce RTX 4090 GPUs (16,384 CUDA cores, 24 GB of GPU memory), and 128 GB of DDR4 RAM.
 The server runs the operating system Ubuntu 20.04.6 LTS.

 ## Benchmark Results
-#### Performance comparison of different universal lossless compression algorithms on benchmark datasets
+#### Performance comparison of different universal lossless compression tools on benchmark datasets

 | Algorithms | AvgCR | WavgCR | TotalCT | TotalDT | AvgCPM | AvgDPM | AvgSSP | WavgSSP | CRP |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |